syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/XPTaskBar-Settings.md

 title: XPTaskBar Settings
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## XPTaskBar Settings
+# XPTaskBar Settings

 The behavior of the XPTaskBar can be controlled using the properties given below.